PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/ProjectJournal.md

 <li>What am I planning to work on next? - Deciding on the technologies to be implemented and exploring the possible components that we would use  in our application architecture</li>
 <li>What tasks are blocked waiting on another team member? - No Blockers</li>

+#### Priyanka

+<li>What tasks did I work on / complete? - Understanding the Project Scope and requirements.
+Setting up google task sheet.</li>
+<li>What am I planning to work on next? – Exploring tech stack, project architecture and components best suited for the application</li>
+<li>What tasks are blocked waiting on another team member? - No Blockers</li>

 ## Week 2:

 #### Swetha